We offer lead backed drywall and plywood in over 17 different lead thicknesses.

 Our Custom Lead Backed Drywall Services and Products

-We create custom products and work around our customer’s needs, so each order is unique to the client.
-The time to fill and produce orders is typically two days.
+We create custom products and work within our customer’s needs, so each order is unique to the clients requirements.
+The time to fill and produce orders is typically two to three days.

 We include one 2-inch vertical batten strip per sheet for joints and 50 lead discs per sheet to be placed over the tops of the screw heads for maximum protection.
 Optional lead corner protectors are also available.

 We offer 17 different lead thicknesses for the lead backing of the drywall.
 These thicknesses range from 1/64 of an inch (1#) to ¼ of an inch (16#).
 We also offer the fabrication of lead-lined plywood for heavier thicknesses of lead backing, ranging from ⅛ of an inch (8#) to 2 inches (120#).

 We also offer additional options for your lead backed drywall, such as mold-resistant and abuse-resistant wallboards.

 Several rules and regulations must be followed when going about installing or applying lead backed drywall as radiation protection to your building.